o3de/o3de.org/README.md

 # Open 3D Engine Website & Documentation

 This repository contains the website and documentation for **Open 3D Engine (O3DE)**.
-During preview, the site and documentation are under heavy development - so don't be surprised if information is missing or sometimes breaks.
-If you would like to visit our official website in preview, please contact us directly for the information.

 If you would like to build a local version of the site, all it takes is cloning this repo, following the local instructions, and under a minute for a build.
-For more information, refer to [Contributing to O3DE Documentation](https://www.o3de.org/docs/contributing/to-docs/overview/)
+For more information, refer to [Contributing to O3DE Documentation](https://www.o3de.org/docs/contributing/to-docs/)

 Otherwise, documentation is browsable in this repository at `content/docs`.
 API documentation is stored in this repository at `static/docs/api`, generated using the default Doxygen HTML templates.
 You can browse the API references without needing to install Hugo, NodeJS, or build the website.